Ouranosinc/cookiecutter-pypackage/README.rst

 * Tox_ testing: Setup to easily test for Python 3.8, 3.9, 3.10, 3.11, 3.12, and PyPy3.
 * Sphinx_ docs: Documentation ready for generation with, for example, `Read the Docs`_
 * pre-commit_ hook: Run your tests and linting (e.g. Flake8, Black) before you commit your code!
-* bump-my-version_: Pre-configured version bumping with a single command
+* bump-my-version_: Pre-configured `SemVer-2.0-compliant`_ version bumping with a single command,
 * `sphinx-intl`_ for French internationalization (i18n) and localization (l10n) of Sphinx docs (optional)
 * Auto-release to PyPI_ when you push a new tag to main (optional)
 * Command line interface using Click (optional)